Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Results and discussion

 \subsection{Melting Behavior of a Cubic Crystallite}

 Using the dynamically evolving, density-dependent Yukawa potential described above, we study the lifetime of a small cubic crystallite with an FCC structure, surrounded by a dilute fluid phase, for various values of the relaxation time $\tau$.
-The initial configuration, shown in Fig.~\ref{fig:cube_multi_figure_1}d, consists of a cubic crystallite of $8788$ particles arranged in an FCC structure with an initial packing fraction $\eta_i$, centered at the origin of the simulation box.
+The initial configuration, shown in Fig.~\ref{fig:cube_multi_figure_1}(d), consists of a cubic crystallite of $8788$ particles arranged in an FCC structure with an initial packing fraction $\eta_i$, centered at the origin of the simulation box.
 This crystal is surrounded by $2000$ randomly placed particles in a fluid phase.
 To achieve the desired global packing fraction $\eta_g$, we adjust the total volume of the simulation box while keeping the initial packing fraction $\eta_i$ of the cubic crystal fixed.
 In all our simulations we use periodic boundary conditions in all three spatial directions.
-The parameters for all configurations used in this work, including $\eta_g, \eta_i$, and the relaxation time $\tau$, are listed in Table~\ref{tab:cubes}, each identified by a code $C_i$ with $i\in[1,28]$.
-We first consider simulations $C_{13}$ - $C_{16}$, in which the crystal has an initial packing fraction of $\eta_i \simeq 0.231225$, the global packing fraction is $\eta_g \simeq 0.004189$, and the fluid phase initially has a packing fraction of $\eta \simeq 0.0015$.
+The parameters for all configurations used in this work, including $\eta_g, \eta_i$, and the relaxation time $\tau$, are listed in Table~\ref{tab:cubes}, each identified by a code $B_i$ with {$i\in[1,16]$}.
+We first consider simulations $B_{9}$ - $B_{12}$, in which the crystal has an initial packing fraction of $\eta_i \simeq 0.231225$, the global packing fraction is $\eta_g \simeq 0.004189$, and the fluid phase initially has a packing fraction of $\eta \simeq 0.0015$. {Note that, at equilibrium, the colloids form a homogeneous fluid phase at a global packing fraction of $\eta_g \simeq 0.004189$. }

-In the dense crystalline region, the effective charge of the particles is higher than in the surrounding dilute fluid, as shown in Fig. \ref{fig:cube_multi_figure_1}e.
+In the dense crystalline region, the effective charge of the particles is higher than in the surrounding dilute fluid, as shown in Fig. \ref{fig:cube_multi_figure_1}(e).
 However, the particle interactions are less repulsive in the dense region due to the increased screening, reflected by a larger value of $\tilde{\kappa}a$.
-This effect is illustrated in Fig. \ref{fig:cube_multi_figure_1}f, where the colloid radius gives an impression of the interaction range.
+This effect is illustrated in Fig. \ref{fig:cube_multi_figure_1}(f), where the colloid radius gives an impression of the interaction range.
 Interestingly, particles in the gas phase appear effectively larger to one another than those in the crystal, owing to the longer-range interactions at lower densities.